Spånga railway station

 Spånga is a station on the Stockholm commuter rail network located in the Solhem district of Västerort, within the Stockholm Municipality.
-The station is located on the Mälarbanan, 11.4 kilometers from Stockholm City Station.
+The station is located on the Mälarbanan, 11.4 kilometers from Stockholm City railway station.
 The entrance, with a ticket hall, is located at the southern end of the platform and is accessed via a pedestrian bridge between the residential area of Solhöjden and Spånga Stationsplan.
 The station sees an average of 7,900 boardings on a typical winter weekday.

 History

 The original station opened on December 15, 1876, when the Stockholm–Västerås–Bergslagen Railway was inaugurated.
 Initially, both long-distance and local trains to Kungsängen stopped here.
 In 1888, Spånga became a branch station for the line to Lövsta and Hässelby villastad.
 In 1908, a new station building designed by architect Erik Lallerstedt was constructed.
 This building was demolished in 1975 and replaced by a metal structure above the tracks.
 The platforms were rebuilt in conjunction with the expansion of the Mälarbanan to four tracks.